jplaurin/hello-world/README.md

 # hello-world
 This is my first use of git.
-It will be my pratice area.
+It will be my practice area.